 The rule of thirds is a powerful compositional guideline that has been used by photographers for centuries.
 It is a simple yet effective tool that helps to create balanced and visually appealing photos.

-The rule of thirds is based on the idea of dividing an image into thirds horizontally and vertically, creating nine equal parts.
+The rule of thirds photography is based on the idea of dividing an image into thirds horizontally and vertically, creating nine equal parts.

 By placing the main subject of your photo along one of these lines or at the intersection of them, you can create a sense of balance and harmony in your image.